Tbrennan6/IcelandicNow/blog/2025-6-17_how-to-order.md

 Example 3: Stakur eða máltíð? - (By itself or a meal?)

 This question is would only come up in a place that does combo-meals, such as a fast food resturant.
-You can get ahead of this quesiton by adding the adjective *stakur* before the item or adding the noun *máltíð* to the food item to form a combo, such as *ham­borg­ara­máltíð*.
+You can get ahead of it by adding the adjective *stakur* before the item or adding the noun *máltíð* to the food item to form a combo, such as *ham­borg­ara­máltíð*.